-An overview of all selected films screening at the festival, in alphabetical order.
+An overview of all selected films screened at the festival, in alphabetical order.

-Browse through the programme day by day, discover films and watch trailers.
+Browse through the programme of 2012 day by day, discover films and watch trailers.

 An overview of the festival's programme sections: the Tiger Awards Competition, Bright Future, Spectrum and the themed Signals programmes.